 Social Impact (SI)1 was selected after a competitive bidding process by the UNESCO Iraq Office (UIO) to evaluate the administration and implementation of eight projects through examination of their efficiency, effectiveness, relevance, impact and sustainability.
 The eight projects evaluated were implemented by the UIO between July 2004 and September 2007 with funding of approximately US\$26 million provided by various donors through the United Nations Development Group (UNDG) Iraq Trust Fund (ITF).
-UIO also requested that SI provide lessons learned and remedial measures useful to future projects (the Overall Report has been published separately and is available upon request from UNESCO Iraq).2 The following report details the specific results of the evaluation of B1-05 In-Service Training of Secondary School Teachers of Science, Mathematics and English Language, which was designed to build the capacity of secondary school teachers.
+UIO also requested that SI provide lessons learned and remedial measures useful to future projects (the Overall Report has been published separately and is available upon request from UNESCO Iraq).2 The following report details the specific results of the evaluation of B1-08 Literacy and Life Skills Development, which aimed to use adult and non-formal education (NFE) to meet both the challenge of raising literacy and numeracy levels and the need to develop skill sets that provide for income generation.